elishkaflint/CV/README.md

 | 2 days        | [**Chitter**](https://github.com/elishkaflint/chitter-challenge)                | To build a full stack application and understand how databases work | *Ruby, Sinatra, PostgreSQL, Rake, RackUp, HTML, CSS* |

 ## Skills

+#### Analytical Problem-Solver

+I have a lot of experience working in high-pressure, dynamic environments to solve complex problems.
+As a Consultant at BT, I led 3-6 month transformation projects to provide analysis and implement recommendations for BT’s Senior Management, for example:

+* Reviewed BT’s direct marketing spend and processes by interviewing campaign managers and analysing campaign and customer datasets; identified and delivered a £3.6m cost-saving through a suite of new tools to shift sales mix from direct mail to email
+* Investigated drivers of BT’s high customer call volumes due to billing queries; scoped and coordinated and programme of improvement initiatives with weekly updates to the BT Consumer Board, delivering a 12% reduction in weekly call volumes
+* Led workshops to uncover the key issues within BT’s 10 largest and most complex corporate contracts; worked closely with operational owners and legal teams to report on improvement areas and build a plan for management

+I understand how to break problems down into small chunks and take a structured approach to solving them.
+This skill has transferred nicely into programming, where I am able to find get to grips with new technologies and debug code quickly and efficiently.

 #### Team Player